Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 		- Would likely add months of development time if I implemented this myself.
 (Big Issue)
 		- I have no experience with something like this at a large-scale.
 Unique issues WILL happen that'd I'd have no choice but to fix.
 		- Securing down and setting up a backup system for the Database would fall on me.
+		- Maintaining would be more of a involved process.
 		- No friend integration with Steam
 - SilentWolf (Free Cloud option)
 	- Pros: